enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementAIActor.rst

 std::vector<LimonTypes::GenericParameter> getParameters()
 =========================================================

 Returns a vector of ``LimonTypes::GenericParameter``.
-These parameters are going to be set by map designer using the editor.
-These parameters should be filled with their current values, because Load/Save logic uses these parameters to persist AI information.
+These parameters are going to be set by the map designer using the editor, and must be filled with their current values, because the Load/Save logic uses them to persist AI information.
+The base implementation returns the protected ``parameters`` member - seed your defaults into it in the constructor and they are returned here, exactly as for Triggers and Player Extensions.
+Override this method when the actor owns its configuration as its own typed members and assembles the vector from them; this is what the bundled actors do.

 .. _ActorInterface-setParameters:

 void setParameters(std::vector<LimonTypes::GenericParameter> parameters)
 ========================================================================

 The parameters set by map designer will be passed to this method.
 It might be just set, or they might be loading as part of map load.
+The base implementation stores them in the protected ``parameters`` member; override it to apply the values onto the actor's own typed members instead.

 .. _ActorInterface-play: